 You can reheat these in the microwave.
 Make sure to wrap them in a dry paper towel which will absorb any moisture (I promise it’s safe).
 You can also reheat them in the toaster oven or oven.

-Tip: rotate the burrito halfway through reheating to get the filling to reheat evenly.
+Tip: rotate the burrito halfway through reheating to get the eggs to reheat evenly.

 Breakfast burritos are freezer friendly for up to 3 months!
 Thaw them in the fridge or directly in the microwave.

 - 6 eggs